|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Rod Pearce 1980s

-Afterwards, the wreck of the Kotoku Maru remained level on the surface and was clearly visible from the air.
-Afterwards, the shipwreck mistaken as an active ship and inadvertently targeted by Allied aircraft bombing Salamaua.
+Afterwards, the shipwreck of the Kotoku Maru remained level on the surface and was clearly visible from the air.
+The wreck was mistaken as an active ship and inadvertently targeted by Allied aircraft bombing Salamaua.

 Until at least 1945, the vessel remained in an upright position.
 At some point, the bow section was removed, cut off or severely damaged.

 By the 1970s, the wreck was still largely intact, resting on its side.
 By the 1980s, only the stern section was visible above water and the rest of the wreck settled in 25m of water.

 Today, the wreck is a good wreck for novice divers.
 The best season to dive is between November and April, when visibility is usually 10 to 20m, depending on the prevailing weather.
 Points of interest include the ammunition locker which still contains ammunition.
 This wreck also offers excellent night dives.